Oshawa Generals: Eric Lindros and a fourth Memorial Cup (1989–1991)

 Eric Lindros was drafted by the Sault Ste.
 Marie Greyhounds, but refused to play for them, forcing the Greyhounds to trade him.
 After arriving in Oshawa, Lindros turned out to be the player the Generals needed to reach the Memorial Cup, in addition to the existing core of players captained by Iain Fraser.

 After playing for the Canadian National Team, Lindros started his rookie year with the Generals in 1989–90.
 Lindros would go on to score 17 goals and 19 assists in only 25 games.
 The same year in the playoffs, he scored 18 goals and 18 assists in only 17 games.

 Copps Coliseum hosted the 1990 Memorial Cup.
 The Generals played against the Kamloops Blazers, Laval Titan and the OHL runners-up, the Kitchener Rangers.
 The championship game on May 13, 1990, attracted 17,383 spectators who eventually witnessed the Generals defeat the Rangers 4–3 in double overtime on a goal scored by Bill Armstrong.
 This was the fourth Memorial Cup in Generals history.

 In the subsequent off-season, Lindros was chosen first overall at the 1991 NHL Entry Draft by the Quebec Nordiques.
 Entering the 1990–91 season, the Generals were expected to repeat as OHL champions.
 In 57 regular season games, Lindros again led the team in points after scoring 71 goals and 78 assists.
 The Generals, however, lost the OHL final that year to Lindros' draft team, the Sault Ste.
 Marie.

 Twelfth OHL Championship (1997)

 The Generals set the benchmark for other OHL teams by winning their 12th J. Ross Robertson Cup in 1997.

 The Generals upset the first place Ottawa 67's in the OHL final, 4–2.
 The sixth game ended just eight seconds into the first overtime on a goal from Marc Savard.

-The Generals then participated in the 1997 Memorial Cup in Hull, Quebec, in which they finished third in the round-robin and lost in the semi-final to the Lethbridge Hurricanes.
+The Generals then participated in the 1997 Memorial Cup in Hull, Quebec, in which they finished third in the round robin and lost in the semifinal to the Lethbridge Hurricanes in overtime.

 Future NHL players from Oshawa's 1997 roster included Marc Savard, John Tripp, Ian MacNeil, Kevin Colley, Dan Hinote, Jeff Ware, Bryan Allen, Jeff MacMillan and Tyrone Garner.